 In our experience, we have seen the manufacturing industry move to a more circular economy and the challenges a company faces while shifting from a purely product-based to a service-oriented product-based approach.

-This article will discuss the common challenges while implementing Product-as-a-Service, so you are better prepared for the transition process.
+This article will discuss the common challenges while implementing Equipment-as-a-Service, so you are better prepared for the transition process.

-To learn more about Product-as-a-Service and its advantages, click here.
+To learn more about Equipment-as-a-Service and its advantages, click here.

-What are the common challenges while implementing Product-as-a-Service?
+What are the common challenges while implementing Equipment-as-a-Service?

-The PaaS model involves remodeling your entire business strategy, rethinking your operations, and producing new ways to capture the market.
-You could face specific inevitable challenges while implementing PaaS in your business.
+The EaaS model involves remodeling your entire business strategy, rethinking your operations, and producing new ways to capture the market.
+You could face specific inevitable challenges while implementing EaaS in your business.
 Let’s see some of the challenges, so you know what to expect and can stay ahead of them.

 1. Refining your financial structure